apollographql/eslint-plugin-graphql/README.md

 ### Importing schema JSON

 You'll need to import your [introspection query result](https://github.com/graphql/graphql-js/blob/master/src/utilities/introspectionQuery.js) or the schema as a string in the Schema Language format.
 This can be done if you define your ESLint config in a JS file.

-Note: we're always looking for better ways to get the schema, so please open an issue with suggestions.
+### Retrieving a remote GraphQL schema

+[graphql-cli](https://github.com/graphcool/graphql-cli) provides a `get-schema` command (in conjunction with a `.graphqlconfig` file) that makes retrieving remote schemas very simple.

+[apollo-codegen](https://github.com/apollographql/apollo-codegen) also provides an [introspect-schema](https://github.com/apollographql/apollo-codegen#introspect-schema) command that can get your remote schemas as well

 ### Common options